I was going to write some kind of dreamy prose on this, something sweet enough that it could almost be a pink-tinted Instagram picture.

 “I’m tired of starting each day with a focus, and then getting caught up in distractions.”

 “I want to stop freezing up when feelings of overwhelm happen.”

 “I keep putting huge expectations on myself.”

 “There’s always more and more to do, but with less and less time.”

 These are the voices of overwhelm.
 This is what it sounds like, and it’s exhausting.
-When client after client shared with me that they felt this way, I created Breathing Space, a unique once-a-year course that’s about releasing overwhelm so that you can get to feeling more ease, more connection, and ultimately, more confidence in your life.
+When client after client shared with me that they felt this way, I created The Courageous Living Program, a 90-day program that teaches you how to stop being limited by hidden fears.

 Oh, and some side benefits of working through overwhelm?
 Greater productivity and focus.

 The tricky part with shifting overwhelm is this: we can’t shift those spaces by just implementing a new “time management strategy.”
 Having a lot to do isn’t the whole problem, and most of us know at least one person who has a lot to do but who manages it with less overwhelm.